algotom/algotom/README.md

 ![logo](https://github.com/algotom/algotom/raw/master/figs/readme/logo2.png)

 **Algotom** is a Python package designed for tomography data processing.
-It offers a complete pipeline for data processing; including reading and writing data, pre-processing, tomographic reconstruction, post-processing, data simulation, and calibration techniques.
-The package provides many utility methods to assist users in constructing a pipeline for processing their own data or developing methods.
-The main features of Algotom include its wealth of processing methods: artifact removal, distortion correction, phase retrieval, automation, calibration, image transformation, speckle-based phase-contrast imaging, data reduction; and the capability to process non-standard acquired tomography such as grid scans or helical scans.
+It offers a complete data processing pipeline; including reading and writing data, pre-processing, tomographic reconstruction, post-processing, data simulation, and calibration techniques.
+The package provides many utility methods to assist users in constructing a pipeline for processing their own data or developing new methods.
+Key features of Algotom include a wide range of processing methods such as artifact removal, distortion correction,
+speckle-based phase-contrast imaging, data reduction; and the capability of processing non-standard tomography acquisitions such as grid scans or helical scans.
 The software stands out for its readability, minimal dependencies, and rich documentation.
-Algotom has been developed for synchrotron-based tomographic beamlines to maximize data quality, enhance workflow throughput, exploit full beamline capabilities, and process data from non-standard scans.
+Developed specifically for synchrotron-based tomographic beamlines, Algotom aims to maximize data quality, enhance workflow throughput, and exploit full beamline capabilities.

 Features
 --------